 Once your extension has been approved, UCEAP will notify your home campus registrar, Financial Aid Office, and Campus EAP Office.
 For information about the steps you need to take with regard to finances, see the Extension of Participation

 chapter of the UCEAP Guide to Study Abroad

 Official Start Date & Mandatory Orientation

-The mandatory FU-BEST and UCEAP orientations are designed to inform you on practical aspects of living in Germany.
+Your program will begin with an orientation at the UCEAP Study Center in Berlin.
+The orientation is designed to inform you on practical aspects of living in Germany.